swaroopch/byte-of-python/installation.md

 You can choose to install Launcher for all users or not, it does not matter much.
 Launcher is used to switch between different versions of Python installed.

-If your path was not set corectly, then follow these steps to fix it.
+If your path was not set correctly, then follow these steps to fix it.
 Otherwise, go to `Running Python prompt on Windows`.

 NOTE: For people who already know programming, if you are familiar with Docker, check out [Python in Docker](https://hub.docker.com/_/python/) and [Docker on Windows](https://docs.docker.com/windows/).